 I had a very lucky childhood, with not just a houseful of several generations’ worth of favourite children’s books, but a resident storyteller who could while away any long hour with the best possible distraction!

-I was lucky enough as Joan’s daughter to have an endless supply of stories to listen to on rainy days, long walks home, or train journeys to far off places – all the stories she was writing in her head, or had told to her younger brother years ago, stories from all the books she read as a child, those favourite stories that she knew almost by heart and that she passed on to me.
+I was lucky enough as Joan Aiken’s daughter to have an endless supply of stories to listen to, as she would tell them to us whenever we asked – on rainy days, long walks home, or train journeys to visit relations – all the stories she was writing in her head, or had told to her younger brother years ago, stories from all the books she read as a child, all those favourite stories that she knew almost by heart – these were what she passed on to me.

 “When I was a kid, I have read the Chinese version of Joan’s dedication written for the International Children’s Book Day in 1974.
 That article triggered my love of books and I want to read the original English version of it?”

 Joan’s letter was very inspiring, you can read it too, her wish for the world was that everyone could have just one book:

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~